jackyang25/natural-langauge-processing/Research_Project/Datasets/README.txt

 - removed stop words, non-basic ASCII characters, digits, hyphens, capitalization, and words with less than 4 characters
 - metrics: 5,303,557 (-3,906,699) words, 47.2 MB

-3) compressed_dataset_81.txt
+3) compressed60_dataset.txt
 - filtered version of cleaned_dataset.txt
 - kept n% of highest TF-IDF (relevant) words in each abstract and removed the rest
-- number at the end of file name indicates compression amount (.81) -> 0.6000581497 actual value (% error due to duplicates)
+- number in file name indicates compression amount, not filter amount (.80) -> 0.6000581497 actual value (% error due to duplicates)
 - metrics: 2,121,114 (-3,182,442) words, 19.5 MB